Efficacy

 mDOR = median duration of response; NE = not estimable.

-Onset and duration of complete response from time of first infusion4,a
+Onset and duration of complete response from time of first infusion: 2-year follow-up5,a

 Onset and duration of complete response from time of first infusion